matthias-reis/aithir.de/_content/storylines/vegan.md

 would be less cruel.
 No. Someone cuts these throats as well in the end.

 The aspect of respecting **animal rights** is the most important part of veganism.
-Two simple narratives from different perspecitves describe very well, that animals should have rights just as humans do.
+Two simple narratives from different perspectives describe very well, that animals should have rights just as humans do.
 Let's call it cat/cow according to the Yoga position.